 - Precinct Investigations

 It provides police services to 1/5 of the city of Minneapolis.
 Its service area is bounded by Interstate 35 W on the East, Interstate 94 on the North and the city limits on the West and South.

 Crime Prevention Specialist

-Crime Prevention Specialists (CPS) works with residents, neighborhood organizations and businesses to…
+Crime Prevention Specialists (CPS) are now a part of the City’s Neighborhood & Community Relations Department and work with residents, neighborhood organizations and businesses to…

 - Recruit and train block leaders to get block clubs started

 - Maintain block club contact information

 - Present safety and neighborhood livability information to the public